Skip to content

 9. Verify Tenant Licensing:

-12. Confirm tenant has Power Apps or Copilot Studio licenses assigned
+11. Confirm the tenant has Power Apps or Copilot Studio licensing assigned

-14. If feature should be available but is not visible, open support case
+13. If the page should be available but is not visible, open a support case

 Workaround (Compensating Control):